 July 1919 – Pandemic + 500 days.
 Pandemic ends – up to 100 million dead worldwide, possibly ten times more than all those killed in World War One.

 It was nicknamed ‘Spanish flu’ as the first cases were in reported in Spain’s uncensored press.
 Newspapers during World War One, were censored, (Germany, the United States, Britain and France all had media blackouts on news that might lower morale) so although there were influenza (flu) cases elsewhere, it was the Spanish cases that hit the headlines.
-In Spain some 8 million people infected in May 1918 and one of the first casualties was the King of Spain.
+In Spain some 8 million people infected in May 1918.
+One of the first casualties was the King of Spain, Alfonzo the 13th.
 In Spain they called it ‘French Flu’.

 In three waves the Spanish Influenza epidemic of 1918-1919, infected 500 million people across the world, including remote Pacific islands and the Arctic, and killed 50 to 100 million of them.
 This was three to five percent of the world’s population, making it one of the deadliest natural disasters in human history.
 This particular virulent strain of flu was unusual, as it was most deadly for those between the ages of 20 to 35, making war veterans among the most susceptible.
 It was distinct in that it had a rapid onset and it was not unusual for victims to die within hours.
 Another oddity was that the influenza appeared most deadly during the Summer months of the Northern Hemisphere, rather than the Winter.

 TOWARDS the end of 1918, a new nursery rhyme started to be heard in playgrounds across Britain, sung by skipping schoolchildren: “I had a bird, its name was Enza.
 I opened the door and in-flu-enza.”
 Like many such rhymes, its chirpy cadence, hid a far more macabre reality.